 Prism guides clients through all phases of environmental assessments, investigation, and compliance to support the transfer of property.
 We look out for our clients' best interests, ensuring that all potential risks are identified, considered, and communicated to help you make the best decision related to a potential property transfer or redevelopment project.

-Our expertise in performing Phase I environmental site assessments and Phase II site investigations provide you with the comprehensive information about a property, helping you make the best decision of a potential property transfer.
+Our expertise in performing Phase I Environmental Site Assessments and Phase II Site Investigations provides you with the comprehensive information about a property, helping you make the best decision of a potential property transfer.
 Thinking about buying or selling a site with known contamination?
 The Baseline Environmental Assessment (BEA) may be the perfect option to consider.

 Guiding Clients through Property Transfer

 The Phase I ESA is a site-specific practice to assess the environmental condition of property to assist interested parties in evaluating potential risk.
 Prism performs non-invasive Phase I ESAs following the accepted industry standards established in ASTM Method E-1527-13.
-A Phase I ESA is performed by conducting research of past and present land usage to uncover the historical likelihood of a hazardous substance release into soil, surface water, or groundwater from prior operations.
+A Phase I ESA is performed by conducting research of past and present land usage to uncover the historical likelihood of a hazardous substance release into soil, groundwater, or subsurface vapors from prior operations.

 Baseline Environmental Assessments